tig-nl/persistentshoppingcart-magento2/README.md

-**After careful consideration, we have decided that we will not actively maintain the persistent shopping cart extension anymore.
-We do however invite all developers to fork and improve the module.**
+:vertical_traffic_light: :vertical_traffic_light: **After careful consideration, we have decided that we will not actively maintain the persistent shopping cart extension anymore.
+We do however invite all developers to fork and improve the module.** :vertical_traffic_light: :vertical_traffic_light:

 # Persistent Shopping Cart for Guests